Go to Homepage

 ADVENTURE

 Why should minus 24 Celsius temperatures and a slither along a frozen river put anyone off?
 A Zanskar adventure guide to the 'chadar trek' for men who will be boys.
-You'll weep icicles but boy you'll look cool.
+For the less intrepid, there's a new road and jeep safaris.

 Visit our Fackbook pagePrintE-mail PageHotel Contacts